ValtteriL/iec62443-svv-demo/SVV-1.md

 The component only has a single user, which is impemented as only a password.
 It contains no user identifiers.
 Therefore this requirement is not applicable.

+#### CR 1.5 Authenticator management

+The only authenticator in the component is the password.
+There are no default passwords, user must choose their own password when starting the component.

+If no password is chosen, the component will not work.

+Possible functional test cases:
+- Test that the application does not work if no password is set